History of Haiti: Spanish history (1492–1625)

 part of the island to the French, who henceforth called it Saint-Domingue.
 Saint-Domingue developed into a highly lucrative colony for France.
 Its economy was based on a labor-intensive sugar industry, which depended on vast numbers of West African slaves.
 Meanwhile, the situation on the Spanish part of the island deteriorated.
 The entire Spanish empire sank into a deep economic crisis, and Santo Domingo was in addition struck by earthquakes, hurricanes, and a shrinking population.

 French Saint-Domingue (1625–1789)

 Early French Saint-Domingue (1625–1711)

 The French built a settlement on the west coast of Hispaniola, which was known as 'the most fertile part of the West Indies'.
+Prior to gaining its independence in 1804, Haiti was the French colony of Saint-Domingue.
+Under French rule, Saint-Domingue grew to be the wealthiest colony in the French empire and, perhaps, the richest colony in the world.
+Shortly before the Haitian Revolution, Saint-Domingue produced roughly 40 percent of the sugar and 60 percent of the coffee imported to Europe.

+The colonial economy of Saint-Domingue was based almost entirely on the production of plantation crops for export.
+Enslaved African workers grew sugar in the northern plains around Cap Français, for example, and coffee in the mountainous interior.
+The slave system in Saint-Domingue was regarded as one of the harshest in the Americas, with high levels of both mortality and violence.
+To supply the plantation system, French owners imported almost 800,000 Africans to the colony (which, by comparison, is almost double the number of Africans carried to North America).